pyinstaller/pyinstaller/doc/spec-files.rst

 Also in the above example is the key ``CFBundleDocumentTypes``.
 This entry in :file:`Info.plist` tells Mac OS X what filetypes your app supports (see `Apple document types`_).
-The value of that key in :file:`Info.plist` is a list of dicts, each containing up to five key:value pairs.
-This is represented in the info_plist argument by assigning to the key ``CFBundleDocumentTypes`` a value that is a python list containing python dicts.

 Multipackage Bundles
 ~~~~~~~~~~~~~~~~~~~~~